CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP.md

 ### Troubleshoot Link-local Addresses

-To verify that `frr` learned the neighboring link-local IPv6 address via the IPv6 neighbor discovery router advertisements on a given interface, run following commands.
+To verify that `frr` learned the neighboring link-local IPv6 address via the IPv6 neighbor discovery router advertisements on a given interface, run the following commands.
 If `ipv6 nd suppress-ra` is not enabled on both ends of the interface, then `Neighbor address(s):` has the other end's link-local address (the address that BGP uses when BGP is enabled on that interface).

 {{%notice note%}}